 - Environmental Protection Act

 The Environmental Protection Act addresses waste collection, disposal and environmental approvals, including:

-- Standards for disposal sites, the management, tracking and disposal of hazardous and liquid industrial waste under Reg.
-347
+- definition, designation, exemption of waste, requirements for landfill gas collection, standards for disposal sites, the management, tracking and disposal of hazardous and liquid industrial waste under Regulation 347

-- Requirements for producers of pharmaceuticals and sharps to establish free collection locations across Ontario for pharmaceuticals and sharps they no longer need under Reg.
-298/12
+- requirements for producers of pharmaceuticals and sharps to establish free collection locations across Ontario for pharmaceuticals and sharps they no longer need under Ontario Regulation 298/12

-- Ontario Compost Quality Standards under Reg.
-347 and Guidelines for the Production of Compost
+- Ontario Compost Quality Standards under Regulation 347 and Guidelines for the Production of Compost in Ontario